Revisiting the sphaleron and axion production rates in QCD at high temperatures: Physical implications of the QCD sphaleron rate

 We would like to stress here that the conventional Boltzmann approach can only describe thermalization of quantum fields which allow for a quasi-particle description.
 The hard gluons in a non-Abelian plasma whose momenta are $\sim T$ can be, for e.g., described within kinetic theory.
 However it is known from classical-statistical simulations of over-occupied non-Abelian gauge theories that soft gluons interact non-perturbatively among themselves eventually thermalizing in a time-scale which is faster~\cite{Guin:2025lpy} compared to the typical thermalization time required for the perturbative hard modes~\cite{Baier:2000sb,Kurkela:2011ub,Fu:2021jhl}.
 It is thus important to understand the implications of any non-perturbative collective phenomena that might occur the very early stages of reheating~\cite{Barman:2025lvk}.
 We discuss one such possible scenario where a sphaleron dominated non-thermal SU(N) plasma comprising of non-perturbatively interacting over-occupied gluons, is created due to decay of the inflaton in the initial stages of re-heating.
 We then estimate the typical time required for the occupation numbers of these ultra-soft gluons to acquire a thermal distribution starting from a non-thermal one.
 As discussed in the previous section, the sphaleron rate in an over-occupied non-thermal SU(N) plasma can be typically parametrized as $\Gamma\sim Q_s^4 (Q_s t)^{-1.2}$ when the momentum distribution function of gluons exhibit a non-thermal scaling behavior.
 Comparing this with the sphaleron rate in a thermal plasma at a temperature $T$, one obtains a typical thermalization time $ t_\text{th}$ in units of $g^4T$.
 Results for $ t_\text{th}$ as a function of temperature or equivalently $g$, are shown in Fig.~\ref{fig:Th_Time_SU2_SU3}.
 Data points in Fig.~\ref{fig:Th_Time_SU2_SU3} can be described by a fit ansatz $g^{7.24(4)}T.t_{\text{th}}\simeq0.90(9)$ for SU(2) gauge theory while for SU(3) the analogous fit ansatz that describes our data is $g^{7.27(9)}T.t_{\text{th}}\simeq 0.17(6)$.

-Typical temperature range that is compatible with the PLANCK data and signals the end of the reheating era can vary between $10^9$-$10^{13}$ GeV~\cite{Planck:2018jri}.
+The typical temperature range that signals the end of the reheating era and is compatible with the Planck data can vary between $10^9$ and $10^{13}$ GeV~\cite{Planck:2018jri}.
 The gauge coupling in SU(2) typically varies between $g\sim0.55$-$0.65$ in this temperature range.
 Using now our fit function we can obtain typical time-scales corresponding to these couplings which denote thermalization time for the ultra-soft gluons, $\frac{1}{t_\text{th}}\sim 4.9\times 10^7$-$1.5 \times 10^{11}$ GeV.
 For the SU(3) case, coupling typically varies between $g\sim0.45$-$0.53$ and thus the thermalization time of its ultra-soft modes, $\frac{1}{t_\text{th}}\sim5.8\times 10^7$-$1.8\times 10^{11}$ GeV.
 These thermalization time estimates are thus insensitive to the number of colors in the gauge group.
-Moreover our estimates of $t_\text{th} \ll 1/H$ where the Hubble parameter $H$ characterizes the expansion rate of the universe during this epoch.
+Moreover we observe that $t_{\mathrm{th}} \ll H^{-1}$, where $H$ denotes the Hubble parameter governing the expansion rate of the Universe during this epoch.
 Hence these ultra-soft gluons undergo fast thermalization, thus providing a thermal bath for the hard gluons that are formed due to the perturbative decay of the massive inflaton~\cite{Mukaida:2024jiz}.
 The hard gluons further split into daughter gluons which carry lower momenta than their parent, within a typical time scale $t_\text{hard}$ which can be obtained~\cite{Mukaida:2024jiz} by matching the splitting rate $\Gamma_\text{split}$ with the Hubble parameter $H$,